Contact An Attorney

 No two divorces are alike, making it impossible to predict exactly what you will pay to get divorced.
 But our divorce lawyers can discuss the various fees and costs you might expect during the process, and further explain the factors that affect costs.

-For more information on how David J. Crouse & Associates, PLLC can help you through your divorce, call 509-624-1380 today.
+For more information on how Crouse Erickson can help you through your divorce, call 509-624-1380 today.